Guide to Proper Flatbed Load Securement

 1. Conduct a Pre-Load Inspection

 Take about 30 minutes to check the condition of your trailer, equipment, and load.
 Be sure nothing’s shifted and that the weight is still distributed evenly to avoid unintentionally swerving or tipping over.
-This time is crucial to catch any issues that may contribute to the delay or safety of your shipment.
+This time is crucial to catch any issues that may contribute to the delay or the safety of your shipment.

 2. Understand Weight Distribution